 Speaking: Talking to others to convey information effectively.

 - Optics Engineer

-In the United States, there were 132,500 jobs for Photonics Engineer in 2016.
+There were about 132,500 jobs for Photonics Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Photonics Engineer by 2026.
 Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.